haidaraM/ansible-playbook-grapher/README.md

 Contributions are welcome.
 Feel free to contribute by creating an issue or submitting a PR :smiley:

-### Dev environment
+### Local development

-To setup a new development environment :
+To setup a new local development environment :

 - Install graphviz (see above)
-- (cd tests && pip install -r requirements_tests.txt)
+- pip install -r requirements.txt -r tests/requirements_tests.txt

 Run the tests and open the generated files in your system’s default viewer application: